Paul Mullin: Swindon Town

-On 27 June 2017, Mullin joined League two club Swindon Town for an undisclosed fee.
-Mullin was well regarded by fans for his hard-working approach but goals were hard to come by; which led to his departure after only one season.
+On 27 June 2017, Mullin joined League Two club Swindon Town for an undisclosed fee.
+Mullin was well regarded by fans for his hard-working approach but goals were hard to come by; which led to his departure after one season.

 Tranmere Rovers

 In June 2018, he signed for Tranmere Rovers.
 He scored his first goal for Tranmere in a 4–3 EFL Trophy loss against Crewe Alexandra on 4 September 2018.

 In January 2020, Tranmere Rovers took Premier League club Watford to an FA Cup third round replay after drawing 3–3 at Vicarage Road, Mullin scored a penalty in the first game and went on to score the winner after coming on as a substitute in the replay at Prenton Park.
 Tranmere drew Manchester United in the fourth round at home.

 Cambridge United

 Mullin signed for Cambridge United on a six-month loan deal on 31 January 2020, and scored his first goal for the club on 11 February 2020, away at Scunthorpe United.
 He scored again at Leyton Orient on 7 March, the last match before the season was curtailed due to the COVID-19 pandemic.

 In July 2020, Mullin signed permanently on a one-year contract.
 On 20 October 2020, he scored a hat-trick in a 3–1 victory over Port Vale, taking his goal total to 11 in ten matches in all competitions.
 On 27 March 2021, Mullin scored his 25th league goal of the season in a 2–1 victory over Carlisle United, a goal which saw him break David Crown's record for the most league goals by a Cambridge United player in a season.
 As a gesture, club partners Mead renamed their stand the "Paul Mullin Stand", a name that would stay in place for the remainder of the 2020–21 season.

 In April 2021, Mullin was nominated for the EFL League Two Player of the Season, before being announced as the winner at the EFL Awards on 29 April, where he was also named in the 2020–21 EFL League Two Team of the Season.
 Mullin was also awarded the League Two Golden boot after scoring 32 goals in Cambridge United's 2020–21 campaign, in which they secured promotion to the third tier of English football, a record number for the division since its rebranding in 2004.